BluEye-Robotics/blueye.sdk/docs/about_the_pioneer.md

 # About The Pioneer
-The [`Blueye`](https://www.blueyerobotics.com/) Pioneer is a underwater drone for inspection.
-Here is a [`youtube video`](https://www.youtube.com/watch?v=_-AEtr6xOP8) presenting the drone.
+The Blueye Pioneer is a underwater drone designed for inspections.
+It is produced and sold by the Norwegian company [`Blueye Robotics`](https://www.blueyerobotics.com/).
-If you can't commit to watching a youtube video, watch this gif of the Pioneer diving a deep water reef.
+Here is a [`youtube video`](https://www.youtube.com/watch?v=_-AEtr6xOP8) that gives a overview of the system and some specifications.

 ![Pioneer at the Tautra Reef](./media/pioneer-at-reef.gif)

+## This SDK and the Pioneer
+The Pioneer is normally controlled via a mobile device through the [Blueye app](https://play.google.com/store/apps/details?id=no.blueye.blueyeapp).
+The mobile device is connected via WiFi to a surface unit, and the Pioneer is connected to the surface unit via a tether cable.

+This python SDK exposes the functionality of the Blueye app through ay thon object.
+The SDK enables remote control of the Pioneer as well as reading telemetry data and viewing video streams, it is not meant for executing code on the Pioneer.
+To control the Pioneer you connect your laptop to the surface unit WiFi and run code that interface with the Pioneer through the Pioneer Python object.

+Check out the [`Quick Start Guide`](./quick_start.md) to get started with using the SDK.